Stolz/Assets/README.md

 	php artisan config:publish stolz/assets

-This will create  `app/config/packages/stolz/config.php` file.
+This will create  `app/config/packages/stolz/config.php` file that you may use to configure your application assets.

 ### Collections